pydantic/pydantic/docs/usage/types/custom.md

     """
 ```

-Similar validation could be achieved using [`constr(regex=...)`](#constrained-types) except the value won't be
-formatted with a space, the schema would just include the full pattern and the returned value would be a vanilla string.
+Similar validation could be achieved using [`Annotated[str, Field(pattern=...)]`](#constrained-types) except the value won't be formatted with a space, the schema would just include the full pattern and the returned value would be a vanilla string.

 See [schema](../json_schema.md) for more details on how the model's schema is generated.